MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/activity-logs.md

 ![Screenshot that shows the Change history list and tab for an event.](media/monitoring/view-change-history.png)

+## Next Steps

-For more information on Activity Logs and it's retention visit [Azure Monitor activity log](articles/azure-monitor/essentials/activity-log.md).
+For more information on Activity Logs and it's retention visit [Azure Monitor activity log](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log).